-Students enrolled in POL 381, "Philanthropy and the Nonprofit Sector," administer the philanthropy grant.
-The funding, totaling $10,000, was made available through the generosity of the Learning by Giving Foundation in order to promote student learning about effective and responsible philanthropy.
+Davidson College students enrolled in POL 381, "Philanthropy and the Nonprofit Sector," administer the philanthropy grant.
+The funding, totaling $15,000, was made available through the generosity of the Learning by Giving Foundation in order to promote student learning about effective and responsible philanthropy.

-The grant money will be awarded to non-profit agencies which submit what the students judge to be the most promising project proposals.
+The grant money will be awarded to non-profits that submit what the class judges to be the most promising projects.
 The grant thus has two equally important purposes:

-Preference will be given to projects or initiatives targeting priority human service needs and which empower the local community by encouraging ownership, responsibility, and sustainability.
 Both secular and faith-based organizations are welcome to apply, although proposals for projects with mainly proselytizing goals will not be considered.
-Proposals may request funds to launch a new project or to support an on-going one.
-The class may award all of the funds to a single applicant or split the funding between two or more recipients.
-No awards less than $2,000 will be made.
+Proposals may request funds to launch a new project or support an ongoing one.

-Please email Prof. Menkhaus at firstname.lastname@example.org.
-Do not contact the Learning by Giving Foundation or Davidson College administration, as they have no direct role in the grant.
+For clarification or more information, please contact Prof. Ken Menkhaus at his email address or at 704-894-2291.
+Do not contact the Learning by Giving Foundation or Davidson College administration; they have no direct role in the grant.

 View past grant recipients (PDF).